 It is possible, but it’s also pretty dangerous.
 If you were to see an asset quickly increasing in volume, then you could try to take advantage of the opportunity.
 However, it’s easy to get greedy and find yourself left holding the bag.
 If you’re planning to try chasing these pumps, then do so using only a small portion of your portfolio or you’re likely to have a very bad day.

 If you are planning to get in with an “investor group” in order to profit off cryptocurrency pump and dump schemes, then it’s very likely that the only thing you will get out of it is becoming another victim.
 Not to mention the fact that you open yourself up to some serious legal consequences if anyone finds out about these activities.

-Unless you have a lot of money it’d likely be pretty difficult to do this.
-Being able to organize a pump and dump typically requires a good deal of capital and roping other people into taking the fall so you can make a quick buck.
-It’d be pretty difficult to do this all by yourself.
+Unless you have a lot of money it would be pretty difficult to do this.
+Being able to organize pump and dump typically requires a good deal of capital and roping other people into taking the fall so you can make a quick buck.
+It would be pretty difficult to do this all by yourself.